This post may contain affiliate links. See my disclosure policy.

 Frequently asked questions

 Yes, you can totally bake this cookie dough.
-Just add some baking powder or baking soda to it to give the cookies a rise.
+Just add 1 teaspoon of baking powder or baking soda to it to give the cookies a rise.

 Oatmeal Cookie Dough